oraculodev/oraculo-server/README.md

 # oraculo-server

-A system catalog for mapping your services, teams and other information based on your repos.
+A system catalog for mapping the organization services, teams and other informations based on your repositories.

 ## requirements